natasha-ironhack/Pusheens-Falling-Food/README.md

 Pusheen's Falling Food

 Description:
-Pusheen's Falling Food is a game where the player has to move Pusheen the cat, left and right, and catch the falling foods that appear from the top of the screen.
-The game ends when Pusheen catches low-fat cat food three times.
+"Pusheen Loves Food" is a game where the player has to move Pusheen the cat, left and right, with arrow keyboards, and catch the falling food objects that appear from the top of the screen.
+The game ends when Pusheen catches low-fat cat food.

 MVP (DOM - CANVAS):
 -game has one cat that moves horizontally
 -food drops randomly from the top of the screen
--cat catches the falling food items
--catching three low-fat cat food items will end the game
+-cat catches the falling food objects, which all have different scores -catching low-fat cat food objects will end the game

 Backlog:
 -add scoreboard